SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Geofence: Define a polygon in the way similar to the rule "On geofence crossing create alarm".

 * Send to: Email addresses for sending the e-mail to.
-Multiple addresses can be seperated by a comma (",", do not use a space!).
+Multiple addresses can be separated by a comma (",", do not use a space!).

 * Send CC to: As previously, just for e-mail "CC" field.